-Using the precious dataset of KM16 with 10240 ensemble members, we can make various investigations such as non-Gaussian statistics and sampling errors in the background error covariance.
+Using the precious dataset of KM16 with 10240 ensemble members, we can carry out various investigations such as non-Gaussian statistics and sampling errors in the background error covariance.
 Here we focus on the non-Gaussian statistics in this study.
-Since the Gaussian assumption makes the minimum variance estimator of the EnKF coincide with the maximum likelihood estimator, the non-Gaussian PDF may bring some negative impacts on the LETKF analysis.
-KM16 showed that the improvement in the tropics was relatively small by increasing the ensemble size up to 10240, and suggested that the small improvement be related to the convectively dominated tropical dynamics.
-This study aims to investigate the non-Gaussian statistics of the atmospheric dynamics in more detail to investigate the relationship between the analysis error and the non-Gaussian PDF, as well as the

-76 behavior and lifecycle of the non-Gaussian PDF.
-To the best of the authors' knowledge, this is the first study investigating the non-Gaussian PDF using a 10240-member ensemble of an intermediate 77 78 AGCM.
-This study also discusses how many ensemble members are necessary to represent non-Gaussian PDF without contamination by the sampling error, since in general higher-order non-79 Gaussian statistics are more vulnerable to the sampling error due to a limited ensemble size.
-This 80 paper is organized as follows.
-Section 2 describes measures for the non-Gaussian PDF.
-Section 3 81 describes experimental settings, and Section 4 presents the results.
-Finally, summary and discussions 82 are provided in Section 5.
-83
+As the Gaussian assumption makes the minimum variance estimator of the EnKF coincide with the maximum likelihood estimator, the non-Gaussian PDF may have some negative impacts on the LETKF analysis.
+KM16 showed that the improvement in the tropics was relatively small by increasing the ensemble size up to 10240, and suggested that the small improvement was related to the convectively dominated tropical dynamics.
+This study aims to investigate the non-Gaussian statistics of the atmospheric dynamics in more detail to explore the relationship between the analysis error and the non-Gaussian PDF, as well as the behavior and life cycle of the non-Gaussian PDF.
+To the best of the authors' knowledge, this is the first study investigating the non-Gaussian PDF using a 10240-member ensemble of an intermediate AGCM.
+This study also discusses how many ensemble members are necessary to represent a non-Gaussian PDF without contamination due to the sampling error, as higher-order non-Gaussian statistics are generally more vulnerable to the sampling error due to a limited ensemble size.
+This paper is organized as follows: Section 2 describes measures for the non-Gaussian PDF; Section 3 describes experimental settings; Sect.
+4 presents the results; and a summary and discussions are provided in Sect.
+5.